Operation McGill français: Workers movements

 Quebec's economy in the 1960s and prior was largely ruled by Anglophone elites.
-Francophones were not happy with this arrangement, since the vast of the majority of the population were French speakers.
+Francophones were not happy with this arrangement, since the vast majority of the population were French speakers.
 Anglophones and Francophones often lived in different conditions with the Anglophones living in wealthy areas and the Francophones living in the poorer areas.
 Anglophones consisted of 56% of Montreal's best-paid workers and only consisted of about 24% of the labor force.
 Furthermore, Francophones only controlled 20% of the economy and also represented 40% of Canada's total unemployment rate.
 Even though they lived in a French province, a large percentage were being forced to learn English to be able to work and almost half the time, workers were required to speak to their managers in English.
 During the early years of the Revolution (1961-1965), there was an average of about 67.6 strikes per year.
 In the later years (1966-1970), this number nearly doubled to 143 strikes per year.
 During these strikes, workers argued against poor housing conditions, unemployment, price increases and discrimination.

 To change this, leftist parties engaging in nationalist ideas started organising worker movements.
-Such movements were led by then president of the CSN, Marcel Pepin.
+Such movements were led by the then-president of the CSN, Marcel Pepin.
 In 1966, Pepin would go on to change the situation with his 'moral report', which would then go on to explain the urgency for multiple worker movements and if need be, a call for arms and further resistance.
 This would later influence those involved in the October Crisis and members of the CSN to revolt in Operation McGill.
 Leftist thinkers believed that the French population as a whole had a right to defend themselves, and this did not exclude workers.